SkinFit Medispa Q&A in NYC

 I know I regularly mention the importance of using sunscreen, and I will repeat myself now.
 You should be using a full-spectrum sunblock on your face 365 days a year, but it is especially important as the weather gets warmer and clothing gets lighter, to apply it to ALL sun-exposed areas (chest, arms, hands, legs).
 If you participate in outdoor activities, it might be wise to switch to a lighter, “water resistant, sweat-proof” formula as your everyday choice.

-Spring heralds longer days and more sunlight, and no matter how good you are about wearing sunblock, some UV rays will invariably reach your skin.
-Research has shown that anti-oxidants help to neutralize free –radicals that form on the skin’s surface during UV exposure.
-A diet rich in anti-oxidants is always a good idea to fit this type of damage, and by adding a topical anti-oxidant product to your daily skincare routine, you give your skin an extra line of defense against sun damage as well as help prevent sun freckles and uneven skintone.
+Spring heralds longer days and more sunlight.
+No matter how good you are about wearing sunblock, some UV rays will invariably reach your skin.
+Research has shown that antioxidants help to neutralize free –radicals that form on the skin’s surface during UV exposure.
+A diet rich in anti-oxidants is always a good idea to fit this type of damage.
+By adding a topical anti-oxidant product to your daily skincare routine, you give your skin an extra line of defense against sun damage.
+You help prevent sun freckles and uneven skin tone.

 When I am at home, what should I be doing to take care of my skin?